benmatselby/technical-workshops/terraform-101/README.md

 **Time allocation:** 30 minutes

+This was last run on 12th April 2021 and 73 people attended.

 This workshop aims to provide a basic overview of Terraform.
 This is an entry level workshop that goes over what we have learnt from using Terraform in our projects.

 We will cover